 Independent contractors, domestic workers, undocumented workers, and some seasonal and agricultural workers are typically not eligible for BWC benefits.

-The list of injuries and circumstances that do not qualify for workers’ compensation benefits generally includes those claims that arise from activities that have nothing to do with work or result during the commission of a crime.
+The list of injuries and circumstances that do not qualify for workplace injury benefits generally includes those claims that arise from activities that have nothing to do with work or result during the commission of a crime.
 When alcohol or narcotics are involved, the eligibility determination is often murky.
+It is important to consult a Columbus workplace injury lawyer such incidents to make sure you don’t get stacked with unnecessary paperwork.